 - All scholarship students will meet with the theatre faculty for review at the end of the year.
 A cumulative GPA of 3.0 or higher must be maintained.

-- FIRST-YEAR SCHOLARSHIP STUDENTS: During your first year you will also be assigned to work six hours a week in one or more of the Theatre's production areas.
+- During your first year, you will also be assigned to work six hours a week in one or more of the Theatre's production areas.
 These assignments will be reviewed at the end of each semester.
 The assignments are in addition to any production position that is held.
 Additionally, first-year scholarship students will meet with the theatre faculty at the end of the fall and spring semesters.